 Canadian Federal Funding Programs for Published Video Games

-Promoting Your Game in Foreign Markets – CanExport
+Promoting Your Game in Foreign Markets: CanExport SME

 Apply for Government Funding Grants, Loans, and Tax Credits

-Video game studios looking into virtual reality development can download our free white paper on virtual reality trends to learn about new trends and funding programs to capitalize on this innovative new technology.
+Video game development studios looking into creating VR experiences can download our free white paper on virtual reality trends to learn about new trends and funding programs to capitalize on this innovative new technology.